AndieWill510/tinydoor/Options/021-survival-in-the-gap.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Chapter 2.4 / Option 021 — Survival in the Gap
+# Chapter 2.4 — Survival in the Gap

 ## A Way In